medic/cht-docs/content/en/apps/guides/integrations/best-practices/rapidpro.md

 - Translate all messages, especially when deploying in a multi-lingual environment.
 This ensures that respondents fully understand the survey in their language.
 - Beware of the timing of the surveys that directly affects response rates.
 From experience, sending questions when respondents are busy with their errands during the day ultimately leads to low response rates as opposed to evenings when they are done for the day.
 - Make sure you handle unsolicited responses by redirecting such to, for example, a flow that eventually alerts concerned individuals such as reports of an outbreak.
 - It is recommended to use [timeouts](https://help.nyaruka.com/en/articles/2492419-adding-timeouts-to-a-flow) or [pauses](https://blog.textit.in/feature-update-add-timeouts-pauses-to-flows) to send automatic messages after a period of inactivity during a survey.
-This helps to remind them to respond or ask them to respond at a later time.
+This helps nudge the respondents to complete their flows..

 ### Configuration
 - Persist a unique identifier for each respondent entering the flows.
 This identifier shall be used to link flow runs to the recipients to make data analysis smooth.
 - Use consistent language and message design patterns to maintain a consistent experience and conversation.
 For example, if including a contact name at the beginning of a message, keep it that way for all messages including the localized messages.
 - Be mindful of when you save data back to the CHT.
 This should happen at major milestones in a flow, for example, end of a flow or before sending a payload to an API endpoint.
 - Use `globals`, shared values that can be referenced inflows, as well as broadcasts and campaigns, within your account referenced by `@globals.value_name`.
 This prevents re-entry of values in various components and allows flows to be shared easily in staging and production environments.
 - Beware of concurrency that is not supported in RapidPro.
-Concurrency refers to a situation whereby one contact participates in more than one flows at the same time.
+Concurrency refers to a situation whereby one contact participates in more than one flow at the same time.
 Whenever this happens, the former flow shall be interrupted in favor of the latter.
 This can result in respondents exiting flows before completion, which is a confusing user experience and results in poor survey data.
 A master flow that spins up individual flows may be useful to consider.

 ### Testing
 Testing includes manual and scripted.